mirego/emotions/README.md

 # Emotions

-Emotions is a library that allows records to express (and hopefully stores) emotions about other records.
+Emotions is a Ruby library that allows ActiveRecord records to express (and hopefully stores) emotions about other records.

 ## Installation